 Further information on data protection regarding Google Analytics is available at Google’s data protection notice under “Google Analytics Cookies” available under the following link.

-The cookie lifetime is up to 24 months (this applies only to cookies which have been set by this website) and the maximum storage period of used data is up to 26 months.
+The cookie lifetime is up to 24 months (this applies only to cookies which have been set by this Website) and the maximum storage period of used data is up to 26 months.

-Use of New Relic
+Use of Cloudflare

 We use and constantly improve technical and organizational security measures to protect the information provided to us and prevent personal data from being accidentally or intentionally altered, deleted, or accessed by unauthorized persons.